Emergency Poultry Disease Response (EPDR) Certificate Course

 According to the World Health Organization, the only feasible measure to stop avian influenza, in the absence of human vaccine and effective drugs, is culling of infectious birds and to improve personal hygiene.

-The University of Delaware Emergency Poultry Disease Response Certificate:
+The University of Delaware Emergency Poultry Disease Response Certificate Course:

 Using a mixture of seminar, discussions, and hands-on technology demonstrations, the Certificate program's instructors will cover: understanding the influenza virus, surveillance, biosecurity, outbreak response and control, incident command structures, protecting the responder, depopulation, disposal, composting, and decontamination.
 The training program presents and utilizes the "Delaware model," which emphasizes close cooperation between government, industry and educational institutions to manage avian influenza outbreaks utilizing best management practices and technologies related to controlling outbreaks of avian influenza and other catastrophic disease outbreaks.

-Upon successful completion of the Certificate program participants will receive a Certificate in Emergency Poultry Disease Management form the University of Delaware and earn continuing education units (CEU) necessary for professional re-certification requirements, such as veterinary or veterinary technician continuing education: 3.2 CEUs (32 training hours).
+Upon successful completion of the Certificate program participants will receive a Certificate in Emergency Poultry Disease Response from the University of Delaware and earn continuing education units (CEU) necessary for professional re-certification requirements, such as veterinary or veterinary technician continuing education: 3.2 CEUs (32 training hours).